funkycadet/music_booking_api/README.md

-# Express-TypeScript-Boilerplate
+# Music Booking API

-This is a backend boilerplate code for ExpressJS in TypeScript.
+This is a backend api for Music Booking.
+This was done in completion for the Backend Developer task at Fobework.

 ## Features